cgraziano/coin_price_grabber/README.md

 An empty string will be returned if an empty string is found.

 #Build
-docker build coin_price_grabber
+docker build -t coin_price_grabber:latest coin_price_grabber

 #Run
-docker run coin_price_grabber
+docker run -t coin_price_grabber:latest ./key.txt

-#Running Docker on Windows machine
+#Running Docker on Windows Home OS
--Double-click on 'Docker Quickstart Terminal' (downloaded with docker toolkit) -Open up Oracle VM VirtualBox Manager and star the 'default' container
+-Double-click on 'Docker Quickstart Terminal' (downloaded with docker toolkit) -Open up Oracle VM VirtualBox Manager and start the 'default' container

+#Running docker-compose (more for experimentation and not used to run this application)
+-cd into the root directory of the code
+-run 'docker-compose up' to start the service